Oshiro-ha Yamaneryu Kobudo

 GRADING & PROGRESSION

-Official certification from the International Ryukyu Karate Research Society upon grading
+Training is linked to the broader International Ryukyu Karate Research Society community.

 Urufu Kobudo grading ceremony at Sendai